Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/wilson.md

 * One thing I learned
 I don't even know what to say in this section cause I honestly do not know what is going on in your python script.
 It's just too difficult for me to comprehend each code..
 Just amazed by your extensive work on this..

+#### Response

+Thank you!
+That suggestion was actually helpful, I'm doing something related to that now.

 ### varun's comment